atomisthq/docs/docs/developer/sdm-components.md

 ## Goal sets

-Lastly, goals can be grouped into [goal sets](/developer/set-goals/) to coordinate more than one action at a time.
+Lastly, goals themselves can be grouped into [goal sets](/developer/set-goals/) to coordinate more than one action at a time.
+For example, goal sets run in parallel (by default), which allows you to speed up the execution of unrelated tasks.
+Goal sets can also run as dependencies of one another.
+This can be useful if, for example, you'd like to execute a `deploy` goal set only after a successful `build` goal set.